Things to do in Malta

 The Inquisitor’s Palace, Valletta

 The Inquisitor’s Palace was the seat of the Inquisition in Malta between 1574 and 1798 during the majority of the Knights’ rule.
 Apart from being the palace of the Inquisitor, it also housed the tribunal and prisons at the time.
 ‘After the inquisition was abolished during the French occupation of Malta in 1798, the palace was used for a number of purposes.
 It has been a museum since 1966, known as the National Museum of Ethnography since 1992.
 The building is one of the few surviving palaces of its kind in the world and the only one which is open to the public.
-The most fascinating part of the building is the former prison cells with their elaborate carvings by prisoners on the walls.
+The most fascinating part of the building is the former prison cells with their elaborate carvings of prisoners on the walls.
 Particularly sinister is the torture chamber, with its rope contraptions for extracting confessions.

 The fortifications are a series of defensive walls and other fortifications which surround the capital city of Valletta.
 Although ancient, they are very impressive today and the best way to view them on Malta vacations is to walk completely around the edge of the city on top of the walls looking down on the two harbours.
 The walk is circular so you can start anywhere but the best place is the City Gate, the main entrance to the City.
 Valletta is only 1 kilometre/0.6 miles long.